Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: Introduction

 \section{Introduction}

-In 1995 two faculty members, a postdoctoral student, and 3 graduate students at the University of California at Davis (UC Davis) began teaching a series of introductory physics courses\cite{Footnote00} that rapidly became the standard introduction to physics for bioscience (and many agriculture) majors here at Davis.
-These people were strongly influenced by research in education\cite{OsbWitt, OsbFrey, DrivAsoko} including research in physics education.\cite{Hest87} As the references show, these instructors’ efforts were informed by the constructivist idea that each student builds their own knowledge through discussion and argumentation.
-Toward this end these curriculum developers’ specific goals were to develop a way to keep the discussions and argumentation at a high intellectual level and to keep the students’ main focus on concepts rather than calculations, on genuine understanding\cite{Ausubel} rather than rote memorization, and on the few big ideas in physics rather than the very many small details.
-Essentially all aspects of the class including the physics topics covered in the class, the organization of those topics, the delivery of instruction, and the exam questions and the grading of those questions were changed from the standard introductory physics series that this class supplanted.
-In the subsequent years many instructors made contributions and this physics series evolved as experience changed ideas of what can be and should be accomplished with a group of students at this stage in their academic careers .
-However, the general purpose and the general structure of the course has been consistent throughout its existence.
-This paper is a description of this series of introductory courses.
-The series of courses that we are discussing are Physics 7A, 7B, and 7C at UC Davis but we will often refer to these reformed courses generically as our CLASP (Collaborative Learning through Active Sense-making in Physics) program.
+In 1995 two faculty members, a postdoctoral student, and several graduate students at the University of California, Davis (UC Davis) taught two trial versions of a new introductory physics course after experimenting for several years with radical modifications to the lab portion of the traditional course.\cite{PotterDeL} The total replacement of the traditional course with the reformed course occurred during the 1996-97 academic year.
+Henceforth, all biological science majors at UC Davis have been taking the CLASP course to satisfy their requirement of a one-year physics course, unless previously satisfying this requirement prior to transferring to UC Davis.
+The course developers were strongly influenced by research in science and physics education, particularly, the work of Rosalind Driver,\cite{DrivAsoko} Roger Osborne,\cite{OsbFrey} and Merlin Wittrock\cite{OsbWitt} in science education and by David Hestenes\cite{Hest87} in physics education, as well as by their extensive personal experiences in university teaching and collaborative work with K-12 teachers and K-12 educators/researchers.
+Their efforts were informed and strongly influenced by the constructivist idea that each student builds their own knowledge through discussion and argumentation.
+Toward this end these curriculum developers' specific goals were to develop a large-enrollment course that provided collaborative group work, that kept group discussions and argumentation at a high intellectual level,\cite{,Footnote,Bloom} and that kept the students' main focus on concepts rather than calculations, on genuine understanding\cite{Ausubel} and sense-making rather than rote memorization, and on the few big ideas in physics rather than the very many small details.
+Essentially all aspects of the new course including the physics topics covered, the organization of those topics, the delivery of instruction, and the exam questions and the grading of those questions were significantly changed from the standard introductory physics course that the CLASP course supplanted.
+In subsequent years many instructors made contributions to the course, which evolved as experience changed ideas of what could and should be accomplished with this group of students at this stage in their academic careers.\cite{footnoteA} However, the general purpose and the general structure of the three-quarter, one-year course has been consistent throughout its existence.
+This paper describes the CLASP course, which is officially listed as Physics 7A, 7B, and 7C at UC Davis; we will typically refer to the course generically as our CLASP (Collaborative Learning through Active Sense-making in Physics) course/program.